Free 60-Minute Risk List Session

 — Harvard Business Review

-List all platforms where your business sells or promotes products/services.
+List every platform where your business sells or promotes products or services.

-Review each listing for consistent photos, descriptions, and pricing.
+Review each for consistency in visuals, descriptions, and pricing.

-Submit a test inquiry and measure response time.
+Submit a test inquiry to measure your response speed and tone.

-Identify your best-performing listing and why it converts.
+Identify your best-performing listing and note what sets it apart.